Skip to content

 Tip

 Download extensions.
-E.g. the Ruff & EditorConfig Extensions.
+E.g. the Ruff & EditorConfig extensions.
 Recommended vs-code extensions can be found in the .vscode directory.